mit-crpg/OpenMOC/docs/source/methods/eigenvalue_calculations.rst

 The algorithms described in this section require a number of floating point operations, including addition, subtraction, multiplication and division.
 The most expensive operation, however, is the exponential evaluation needed to compute :math:`e^{-\tau_{k,i,g,p}}`.
 All mainstream compilers provide a library with intrinsic mathematical routines, including an exponential evaluator.
 One method of avoiding the computational cost of explicitly evaluating exponentials is through the use of a linear interpolation table.
 A sequence of linear approximations to a simple exponential is illustrated in :ref:`Figure 2 <figure-exponential-tangent>`.
 In addition to reducing the flop count for an exponential evaluation, the table may be constructed to fit completely in :math:`L1` cache and as a result, can improve the memory performance of the MOC transport sweep algorithm.

+#NOTE
-.. _warning: The linear interpolation tables were first replaced by quadratic interpolation tables, and those are now superseded by rational fraction approximations, which are faster to compute and more accurate.
+The linear interpolation tables were first replaced by quadratic interpolation tables, and those are now superseded by rational fraction approximations, which are faster to compute and more accurate.
 See [Giudicelli-2019]_ for more details.

 .. _figure-exponential-tangent: